Mon-Fri 7:00-15:00

 Western medicine is often unable to cope with them, and even Chinese medicine often finds chlamydia a problem.
 Or rather, treating them is a long haul.

 Chlamydia are microscopic organisms that parasitize inside living cells.
 Although they resemble viruses in size, they are classified as bacteria.
 Unlike normal bacteria, they acquire energy and reproduce only inside host cells.
-They survive inside the cell in a non-infectious form and can either cause the cell to break down, releasing themselves into the environment, or remain inside the cell and release themselves through exocytosis.
+They survive inside the cell in a non-infectious form and can either cause the cell to disintegrate, releasing themselves into the environment, or remain inside the cell and release themselves through exocytosis.

 Chlamydial infections are often difficult to diagnose correctly because of their similarity to other infections.
 The most important types of chlamydia include:

-The most common modes of chlamydial transmission:
+The most common modes of transmission of chlamydia:

 Urogenital infections